-When searching the interwebs for things to do in Fayetteville, one of the places that came up was J. Bayard Clark Park and Nature Center.
-To be honest, it sounded a bit boring, but I added it to my Fort Bragg and North Carolina Bucket List anyway.
+When looking for things to do in Fayetteville, one of the places that came up was J. Bayard Clark Park and Nature Center.
+To be honest, it sounded a bit boring, but I added it to my Fort Liberty and North Carolina Bucket List anyway.

-All it took was ONE visit to this park for it to become a go-to spot for entertaining the kids.
+All it took was ONE visit to Clark Park for it to become a go-to spot for entertaining the kids.
 It also became a regular recurrence for my morning walks/bike rides.

-This park has it all – a great playground, plenty of shade, a safe and well-maintained walking trail, and a tranquil woodsy atmosphere.
-But if that’s not convincing enough, here are 6 reasons Clark Park should be on your list of places to visit in Fayetteville.
+This park has it all – a great playground, plenty of shade, a well-maintained walking trail, and a tranquil woodsy atmosphere.
+Here are 6 reasons Clark Park should be on your list of places to visit in Fayetteville.

-Clark Park features a big playground for kids of all ages.
-My kids love this playground and I bribe them with it regularly.
+Clark Park has a big playground for kids of all ages.
+My girls love this playground and I bribe them with it regularly.